ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Haunted Museum II and Gaia Attack 4, to fix the movie read error, install [wmv9VCMsetup](https://www.videohelp.com/software/WMV9-VCM), also in Windows command prompt with admin privilege, run "regsvr32 %SystemRoot%\SysWOW64\ir50_32.dll".

-For Tomb Raider, to fix the aiming issue, set screen resolution to 1920x1080, you may need to reset previous settings in Windows registry, in folder "\HKEY_CURRENT_USER\SOFTWARE\Sarbakan\SquareEnix_TombRaider", set "Screenmanager Resolution Height..." to 1080 (Decimal), "Screenmanager Resolution Width..." to 1920 (Decimal).
+For Tomb Raider, to fix the crosshair issue, set screen resolution to 1920x1080.
+You may need to reset previous settings in Windows registry, in folder "\HKEY_CURRENT_USER\SOFTWARE\Sarbakan\SquareEnix_TombRaider", set "Screenmanager Resolution Height..." to 1080 (Decimal), "Screenmanager Resolution Width..." to 1920 (Decimal).

+For Wild West Shootout, to fix the crosshair movement issue, set screen resolution to 1920x1080.
+You may need to reset previous settings in Windows registry, in folder "\HKEY_CURRENT_USER\SOFTWARE\Yingqi\CowBoy", set "Screenmanager Resolution Height..." to 1080 (Decimal), "Screenmanager Resolution Width..." to 1920 (Decimal).
+To fix the P2 gun incorrect mapping to P1 crosshair, download and unzip the [fixed xml file](https://www.mediafire.com/file/f19f4hzik5ju0kx/WildWestShootout_xml.zip/file) to replace ".\GameProfiles\WildWestShootout.xml" in TeknoParrot folder and re-add the game.

 For Gundam Spirits of Zeon, to fix title screen freezing, try to uncheck General - Hideconsolewindow in game settings.